Die aktuellen Hard- und Software-Verkaufszahlen aus Japan

 Die Zahlen der letzten Woche

 Media Create hat die aktuellen Hard- und Software-Verkaufszahlen aus Japan veröffentlicht.
-Diese beziehen sich auf die Woche vom 24. - 30.
-Oktober 2016:
+Diese beziehen sich auf die Woche vom 31.
+Oktober - 06.
+November 2016:

 Hardware